-There is no recurrence of the same non-compliance;

-Ongoing compliance with CMS/AHCCCS requirements;

-Efficient and effective internal controls; and

-Enrollees/members are protected.
+- There is no recurrence of the same non-compliance; - Ongoing compliance with CMS/AHCCCS requirements; - Efficient and effective internal controls; and - Enrollees/members are protected.

-NOTE: For FWA issues, BUHP reports these to AHCCCS OIG and they complete the investigation.
-For Medicare, BUHP Special Investigations Unit conducts an investigation.
+NOTE: For FWA issues, BHP reports these to AHCCCS OIG and AHCCCS completes the investigation.
+For Medicare, BHP Special Investigations Unit conducts the investigation.